faraggi/mclovin/README.md

 # license-bot

-Get data on open source licenses from a list of github repos
+Get data on open source licenses from a list of github repos.